AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Introduction
 {{< math.inline >}}
 <p>
-When I started deep reinforcement learning I was faced with an environment where certain actions are not available at every timestep \(t\).
+When I started deep reinforcement learning, I worked on an environment where specific actions are not available at every timestep \(t\).
 </p>
 {{</ math.inline >}}
-Naturally a question emerged: **"How can I manage impossible actions?"**.
+Naturally, a question emerged: **"How can I manage impossible actions?"**.

 The first solution I implemented is to assign a negative reward if the agent takes an impossible action.
 However, I was not satisfied with this method because it does not explicitly force the agent not to take an impossible action.

 Then I decided to use **action masking**.
 This method is simple to implement and elegant because it constrains the agent to take only "meaningful" actions.

-Throughout in my practice of deep reinforcement learning I have learned that there are many ways to use masks.
-They can be used at any level in the neural network and for different tasks.
-Unfortunately there are few mask implementations for Reinforcement Learning available except for this great article by Costa Huang.
+Throughout my deep reinforcement learning practice, I have learned that there are many ways to use masks.
+Masks can be used at any level in the neural network and for different tasks.
+Unfortunately, few mask implementations for Reinforcement Learning are available except for this great article by Costa Huang.

-The scope of this blog post is to explain the concept of masking and to illustrate it through figures and code.
+This blog post's scope is to explain the concept of masking and illustrate it through figures and code.

 # Requirements